ScottWe/solidity-1/tutorials/6_comp_invars.md

 The previous tutorials have gone into great detail on the instrumentation of [local safety properties](4_arbitrary_clients.md) and [adequacy checks](5_client_data.md).
 Therefore, we focus our attention on the compositional invariant.
 We have two challenges.
-First, we find an adequate candidate predicate.
+First, we must find an adequate candidate predicate.
 Second, we must prove that this predicate is compositional.
 As of now, the selection of candidate predicates is manual.
-However, we present the selection as a mechanical process, which we intend to automate in future work.
+However, we present the selection as a mechanical process.

-To this end, let's start by generating the model:
+Let's start by generating the model:

   * `solc auction.sol --bundle=Manager --c-model --output-dir=auction`
   * `cd auction ; mkdir build ; cd build`
   * `CC=clang-10 CXX=clang++-10 cmake ..`
   * `cmake --build . --target run-clang-format`

-For simplicity, let's also translate the property into a simple `C` method.
-The method takes in a manager bundle, and checks the property for a given address:
+For simplicity, let's also encode the property as a simple `C` method.
+The method takes in a `Manager` bundle, and checks the property for a given address:

 ```cpp
 int property(struct Manager *c0, sol_address_t addr)